networknt/light-rfcs/light-codegen/0002-test-case-based-on-spec-generation.md

     	          type: object
     	          $ref: '#/components/schemas/ErrorInfo'

-Should we add validate response schema feature in ValidatorHandler or in test cases?

-- Do validating response in ValidatorHandler:

-    Need to add a callback when Exchange complete get the response body, then validate.

-        exchange.addExchangeCompleteListener((exchange, nextListener) -> {})

-    By doing this way has some problems:

-    We couldn't get response body efficiently, because undertow send response body through ConduitStreamSinkChannel directly, we could get response body by implementing Conduit and add to Response Wrapper.
-In this way, **no matter if the content passes the validation or not, the response content is already sent.**

-    **Doing validating response in ValidatorHandler is unrealistic**, unless we find another way to validate response content.

 - Do response validation in test cases:

     We need to generate a valid request url based on request schemas, so that we can reach the handler we expect to test.
 Then, validate different scenarios based on status codes.
 For example: